jkjung-avt/tensorrt_demos/README.md

 5. The "trt_yolov3.py" demo program could also take various image inputs.
 Refer to step 5 in Demo #1 again.

-6. I created "eval_yolov3.py" for evaluating mAP of the optimized YOLOv3 engine.
-It works the same way as "eval_ssd.py".
-Refer to step #5 in Demo #3.
+6. Similar to step 5 of Demo #3, I also created "eval_yolov3.py" for evaluating mAP of the optimized YOLOv3 engines.

    ```shell
    $ python3 eval_yolov3.py --model yolov3-288